-But here’s my supporting logic – if I think I have mental health issues and my wife and GP both agree [and my new shrink actually diagnosed it], what is the likelihood that a psychiatrist would say “you’re all wrong” after just two sessions.
+But here’s my supporting logic – if I think I have mental health issues and my wife and my GP both agree [and my new shrink actually diagnosed it], what is the likelihood any other psychiatrist could conclude conclusively “you’re all wrong” after just two sessions.

-Of course, he didn’t say we were wrong – he only said (and not in these words exactly) ‘please don’t come back’ – and the only reason I can think of for that is because he wasn’t being adequately paid by DVA (as explained in my earlier editorial) or he was more sympathetic to DVA than his patient.
+Of course, he didn’t say we were wrong – he only said (and not in these words exactly) ‘please don’t come back’ – and the only reason I can think of for that is because either he wasn’t being adequately paid by DVA (as explained in my earlier editorial) or he was more sympathetic to DVA than his patient.

-I don’t blame that doctor.
-I blame DVA (government) for freezing their schedule of fees seven years ago.
+But, I don’t really blame that doctor.
+I blame DVA (government) for freezing their schedule of fees in 2012.

 But, no matter who is to ‘blame’, I [didn’t at time of initially writing this] have a diagnosis – much less any treatment.